SchoolOfFreelancing/Badge/README.md

 # Badge
-It recognize humans instantly by their appearance and movement
+It recognize humans instantly by their appearance, movements and match with government nid wings, passport, driving liceance, others government issued id cards